 Multimedia Lab Whisper Room

 The Multimedia Lab Whisper Room is a sound isolated, audio recording booth.
-The space is designed for all intimate audio recording or production needs and is available for student, faculty, and staff use.
+The space is designed for all intimate audio recording or production needs and is available for student and staff use.
 The room is equipped with a synthesizer keyboard, MIDI keyboard, microphone, audio mixer and Macbook Pro for audio editing.